25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Both sides of the beach have excellent snorkeling along the nooks and crannies created by the lava rocks.
 You are almost sure to see sea turtles, the Hawaiian state fish, cornetfish, and saddleback wrasses.
-Also keep your eyes open for Moorish idol, pencil urchins, and one of the smartest fish in the sea – the brown surgeonfish!
+Also keep your eyes open for Moorish idol, pencil urchins, and one of the smartest fish in the sea – the brown surgeonfish.

 The entry is a gentle sandy slope on both sides.
 If you are going right, and you swim around the point, your exit will be easy: get out on the next beach and take the dirt path back through the lava rocks.
 If you go left and swim around the point, make sure to keep some energy in reserve; you’ll need to swim back to the beach you started on.